Statistics and Audience

 Engagement rate – shows what percentage of visitors have seen your widget, interacted with it.

-Subscriber rate – shows what percentage of visitors have seen widget, subscribed using it.
+Subscriber rate – shows what percentage of visitors have seen the widget, subscribed using it.

 Compare the results of different events with different calls to action, choose the winner, improve your interaction strategy to get an ideal formula.

-Let’s start with website contacts activity.
+Let’s start with the website contacts activity.
 Navigate to the Website Activity tab > Website Contacts tab.